 We periodically review the carrying value of each property to determine if circumstances that indicate impairment in the carrying value of the investment exist or that depreciation periods should be modified.
 In determining if impairment exists, our Adviser considers such factors as our tenants' payment histories, the financial condition of our tenants, including calculating the current leverage ratios of tenants, the likelihood of lease renewal, business conditions in the industries in which our tenants operate and whether the carrying value of our real estate has decreased.
 If any of the factors above indicate the possibility of impairment, we prepare a projection of the undiscounted future cash flows, without interest charges, of the specific property and determine if the carrying amount of such property is recoverable.
 In preparing the projection of undiscounted future cash flows, we estimate the holding periods of the properties and cap rates using information that we obtain from market comparability studies and other comparable sources.
-If impairment were indicated, the carrying value of the property suite of the property suite of the property is discounted future cash flows using assumptions from market participants.
+If impairment were indicated, the carrying value of the property would be written down to its estimated fair value, less cost to sell, based on our best estimate of the property's discounted future cash flows using assumptions from market participants.
 Any material changes to the estimates and assumptions used in this analysis could have a significant impact on our results of operations, as the changes would impact our determination of whether impairment is deemed to have occurred and the amount of impairment loss that we would recognize.

-Using the methodology discussed above we evaluated our entire portfolio as of March 31, 2014 for any impairment indicators and performed an impairment analysis on those select properties that had an indication of impairment.
-Subsequently, we concluded that our Roseville, Minnesota property was impaired as of March 31, 2014.
-We determined that the expected undiscounted cash flows based upon a revised estimated holding period of this property was below the current carrying value.
+Using the methodology discussed above we evaluated our entire portfolio as of June 30, 2014, for any impairment indicators and performed an impairment analysis on those select properties that had an indication of impairment.
+We concluded that our Roseville, Minnesota property was impaired as of March 31, 2014.
+We determined that the expected undiscounted cash flows, based upon a revised estimated holding period of this property, were below the current carrying value.
 The estimated holding period was revised after a potential tenant that we were anticipating to lease a large portion of the vacant space, during the three months ended March 31, 2014, did not execute a lease on the property.
 Consequently, we revised the holding period to coincide with maturity of the mortgage loan on the property in June 2014.
 Accordingly, we reduced the carrying value of this property to its estimated fair value, less cost to sell, and we recognized an impairment loss of \$14.0 million during the three months ended March 31, 2014.